curvenote/blog/content/blog/open-science-reuse.md

   - Reuse
   - FAIR data principles
 abstract: |
   The ability to build upon existing knowledge is fundamental to the process of science.
 Yet, despite the rapid advancement of science, the methods for citing and referencing content have remained surprisingly static.
 Today, we're on the brink of transforming how we interact with scientific literature and educational content.
-Over the past few months the Curvenote team has been working in the <xref:docs#term-myst-markdown> ecosystem to simplify the ways to reference and embed figures directly into publications.
+The Curvenote team has been working in the <xref:docs#term-myst-markdown> ecosystem to simplify the ways to reference and embed figures directly into publications.
 We are starting this process by integrating a [simple markdown syntax for hover-references](xref:mystmd#tbl:syntax-xref), which aims to not only streamline referencing academic citations but also enhance the readability and interactive capacity of scholarly articles.
 This blog post explores the importance of scientific reuse, as the driving FAIR principle, and introduces new tools to reshape how knowledge is reused, shared, and improved in the scientific community.
 ---

 Scientific publishing today uses outdated technology for communicating and sharing knowledge, relying on PDFs, static figures, and text-only references that are a poor representation of the complexity of the science and data.
 This gap slows the speed of research dissemination, reuse, and uptake and completely impedes “networked knowledge” and importing/reusing work in a structured way.
 For example, “importing” visualizations, equations or any other deeply-linked content – including provenance information – into new research articles, documentation or educational sites is completely impossible in today’s research ecosystem.
 As a metaphor, compare open-access science to open-source programming: it would be a world without package managers to share, version, reuse and rapidly build upon other peoples work in a structured way.
 The open-source ecosystem would not exist without this infrastructure.